xiaoronglv/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Create a job but ensure that it will be automatically terminated by kubernetes if it takes more than 30 seconds to execute (🔴 x1)
+### Create a job but ensure that it will be automatically terminated by kubernetes if it takes more than 30 seconds to execute

-> ⚠ Biggest takeaway:
+> ⚠ Takeaway:
 >
 > activeDeadlineSeconds is not for each completion, but for the whole job.